5 golf swing exercises to improve your long distance game

 - Lift your arms and legs up from the floor at once, and then drop them back down to perform one rep.

-- Repeat 2-3 sets of 8-12 reps.
-To increase the difficulty and effectiveness, try holding the rep mid-air for a second or more, before lowering your limbs back to the ground.
+If you want to increase the difficulty and effectiveness, you can try holding the rep mid-air for a second or more before lowering your limbs back to the ground.

 Your golf swing is as much about your legs as it is about your arms.
-Your hip flexors, glutes, and quadriceps are all crucial components of a 250-yard drive.
-In fact, Titleist Performance Institute conducted a study which found that golfers who are unable to perform a deep squat lose posture during their downswing or backswing.
+Your hip flexors, glutes, and quadriceps are all crucial components of a drive, so a squat is one of the best golf exercises you can do.

-With the downswing, you lose posture due to tightness in the calf muscles or lack of stability in the hips.
-With the backswing, it’s often due to limited mobility of the lat muscles and thoracic spine.
-Squats will help correct either.
+With the downswing, it’s possible to lose posture due to either tightness in the calf muscles or lack of stability in the hips.
+With the backswing, it’s often due to limited mobility of the lat muscles and thoracic spine, but doing squats can help to correct either.

 - Keeping your back straight, bend your knees and lower yourself until your quads are parallel with the ground.